|

 Neuroatypical

 If a person without a mental health condition like autism is neurotypical, neuroatypical is the opposite.
-That is to say, a person with a neurotypical has a brain structure that is different from what the medical community views as normal or neurotypical.
+That is to say, a person with a neuroatypical brain has a brain structure that’s different from what the medical community views as normal or neurotypical.

 Neurodivergent

 Neurodivergent goes a step further.
-It, too, is often used to describe people with autism spectrum disorders but has a better connotation than neuroatypical.
-It suggests brain divergency–not abnormalcy.
+It, too, is often used to describe people with autism spectrum disorders, but it has a better connotation than neuroatypical.
+It suggests brain divergency, not abnormalcy.

 Neurodiverse

-Neurodiverse is a term that began to be used during the 1990s and continues to be popular among medical practitioners as well as others.
+Neurodiverse is a term that began to be used during the 1990s and continues to be popular among medical practitioners and others.
 It, too, describes people with mental health conditions on the autism spectrum or ADHD.
-It highlights that idea that the human brain is quite diverse in its formation and function, particularly in regard to processing and behaviors associated with the conditions mentioned.
+It highlights the idea that the human brain is quite diverse in its formation and function, particularly in regard to processing and behaviors associated with the conditions mentioned.

 Changes to the Social Lexicon Can Be Positive